Andrew Benintendi Player Props: White Sox vs. Athletics

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .349 this season while batting .284 with 26 walks and 36 runs scored.
+- Among the qualifying hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 33rd, and he is 121st in the league in slugging.

-- Among qualifying hitters in MLB action, his batting average ranks 25th, his on-base percentage ranks 38th, and he is 130th in the league in slugging.
+- Benintendi has reached base via a hit in 59 games this season (of 75 played), and had multiple hits in 21 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.